 If you can’t find the vanilla bean paste (<—on Amazon!), you can use fresh vanilla beans or vanilla extract as a last resort.

 - Make sure you cream the butter and sugars well, removing any air pockets.
+This ensures even baking!

 - Use instant pudding mix, not the cook and serve pudding.

 - Slightly under-bake the cookies as they will continue to cook as they cool.

 - Add extra chocolate chips to the tops of the cookies before baking for an extra chocolate flavor.